TV6 to undergo changing towers and signals

-(KWQC) - Starting at midnight on Friday, October 4, KWQC-TV6 will temporarily reduce power as we work to move our signal.
+(KWQC) - Starting at about 12:01 a.m., Friday, October 4, KWQC-TV6 will temporarily reduce power as we work to move our signal.

 This will ONLY affect viewers who receive free over-the-air through the antenna in some areas of the designated viewing area.
 Some of those viewers may not be able to receive the signal reliably.